-(i) Provision for financial assistance in relation to subscription of redeemable preference shares in a subsidiary to meet the subsidiary's obligation in respect of decommissioning activities and other related expenses.

-The provision amounting to RM11 million (2021: RM30 million) as at 31 December 2022 has been made based on present value of estimated funding requirements for decommissioning costs over a period of 13 years (2021: 14 years) using a discount rate of 9.2% (2021: 8.2%).

-(ii) Provision for decommissioning of property, plant and equipment in relation to joint operation company's obligation to decommission and remove all property, plant and equipment, and to restore land subleased to its original condition upon expiry in 2076.
+- (i) Provision for financial assistance in relation to subscription of redeemable preference shares in a subsidiary to meet the subsidiary's obligation in respect of decommissioning activities and other related expenses. - The provision amounting to RM22 million (2022: RM11 million) as at 31 December 2023 has been made based on present value of estimated funding requirements for decommissioning costs over a period of 12 years (2022: 13 years) using a discount rate of 9.2% (2022: 9.2%). - (ii) Provision for decommissioning of property, plant and equipment in relation to joint operation entity's obligation to decommission and remove all property, plant and equipment, and to restore land subleased to its original condition upon expiry in 2076.

-The provision amounting to RM66 million (2021: RM74 million) as at 31 December 2022 has been made based on present value of estimated decommissioning amount using a discount rate of 4.0% (2021: 4.0%).
+The provision amounting to RM88 million (2022: RM66 million) as at 31 December 2023 has been made based on present value of estimated decommissioning amount using a discount rate of 4.0% (2022: 4.0%).

 The corresponding asset of an amount equivalent to the provision is also created and will be depreciated in accordance with the policy set out in Note 2.2.
-The increase in the present value of the provision for the expected cost due to the passage of time is included within finance costs.
+The increase in the present value of the provision for the expected cost due to the passage of time is included within financing costs.